Fayetteville State University

 Key Highlights

-- ✦Designated the first state-sponsored institution for African American teachers in the South in 1877.
+- ✦Established in 1877 as the first state-sponsored institution for African American teacher education in the South.

-- ✦Serves 6,748 students as a public historically black university.
+- ✦Serves 6,748 students as a vital public historically black university within The University of North Carolina System.

 Timeline